 As Christmas approaches our first visitors come to the St Michael’s Crib, which is displayed in front of the High Altar until the Three Kings arrive on Epiphany Sunday.

 Christ’s Crib is also the central focus of the Children’s Service that is held at 4pm on Christmas Eve.
 For many people in Chiswick, this is the real start of Christmas!
-We have a congregation of more than 700 – including youngsters (many dressed magnificently as angels, shepherds or kings), parents, visitors and friends – as we tell the Nativity story.
+We often have a congregation of more than 600 – including youngsters (many dressed magnificently as angels, shepherds or kings), parents, visitors and friends – as we tell the Nativity story.

 For the “grown ups” Christmas Eve continues with Midnight Mass, richly celebrated with words, music and ”bells and smells” in the full Anglo Catholic tradition.
 It starts at 11.30pm, preceded by Carol singing in the church porch from 10.30 p.m. (left) at which all are welcome.

 Our Christmas services conclude on Christmas Day with a Family Service — a chance to sing out again all those familiar tunes that are so much an essential part of the festivities—and with fun packed ‘panto’ instead of a sermon!